MicroEJ/docs/overview/runtime.rst

 MicroEJ complies with the deterministic class initialization (<clinit>) order specified in [BON].
 The application is statically analyzed from its entry points in order to generate a clinit dependency graph.
 The computed clinit sequence is the result of the topological sort of the dependency graph.
 An error is thrown if the clinit dependency graph contains cycles.

-..
-[1]
-   The JDT compiler from the Eclipse IDE.

-..
-[2]
-   Tim Lindholm & Frank Yellin, The Java™ Virtual Machine Specification, Second Edition, 1999

 Scheduler
 ---------